20 Great Movies About Music and Musicians

 15. Behind the Candelabra (2013)

-‘Behind the Candelabra’ is an American film based on the life of a pianist Władziu Valentino Liberace and his relationship with Scott Thorson.
+“Behind the Candelabra” is an American film based on the life of pianist Władziu Valentino Liberace and his relationship with Scott Thorson.

-Directed by Steven Soderbergh, the talented Michael Douglas’ stars in the film masterfully weaving the dark male-exploiting narcissist side and bright persona of the pianist.
+Directed by Steven Soderbergh, the talented Michael Douglas stars in the film masterfully weaving the dark male-exploiting narcissist side and bright persona of the pianist.
+Blessed with great reviews and a superb cast, the movie is a great watch.

 16. I’m Not There (2007)